sagiegurari/cargo-make/docs/cargo_make_task_list.md

 ## Development

-* **default** - Development testing flow will first format the code, and than run cargo build and test
-* **dev-test-flow** - Development testing flow will first format the code, and than run cargo build and test
+* **dev-test-flow** - Development testing flow will first format the code, and than run cargo build and test [aliases: default]
 * **format** - Runs the cargo rustfmt plugin.
 * **format-flow** - Runs the cargo rustfmt plugin as part of a flow.
 * **format-toml** - Formats all toml files defined in the CARGO_MAKE_FORMAT_TOML_FILES environment variable.